Skip to main content

 When to Use Loop Mode

-• When you need to process each item in a list individually
+• Process each item in a list individually

-• When you want to apply the same operation to multiple items
+• Apply the same operation to multiple items

-• When connecting List outputs to nodes that expect Text inputs
+• Connect List outputs to nodes that expect Text inputs

 Loop Mode vs. Join List Items